 Young Volunteers Programme

-The Young Volunteers Program will be accepting new applications for all sites during these dates:
+The Young Volunteers Program will be accepting new applications at The Royal Free Hospital site during these dates:

 Our young volunteers are able to meet other young people and develop a wider interaction within the community and society.

 We offer a selection of defined roles for younger people with wide and varying interests.
 Many of our volunteers are keen to pursue careers in the healthcare sector, whilst others want to give back to their local hospital.
 The Young Volunteers Programme also offers additional opportunities to get involved in from food bank collections to social activities and public speaking.
 Watch our film to see our young volunters in action.

 - Are a minimum age of 16 years old.

 - Are available to volunteer for six months, coming in once a week for two hours (if 16-17 years old and in full time education), or three hours (18 and older).